Business budgeting

 • working capital

-Any trends towards cashflow problems or falling profitability will show up in these figures when measured against your budgets and forecasts.
-They can help you spot problems early on if they are calculated on a consistent basis.
+Any trends toward cashflow problems or falling profitability will show in these figures when measured against your budgets and forecasts.
+They can help you spot problems early on if they are calculated consistently.
 See deciding which key performance indicators to measure.